AutoResearch/autora-core/docs/cli/basic-usage/README.md

 # )
 ```

-`state` is the following object which, once loaded, can be treated like any other `State` object.
-For instance, we can plot the results:
+For instance, we can plot the results.
+We define another script in the `example` package:

 ```python title="example/plot.py"
 --8<-- "https://raw.githubusercontent.com/AutoResearch/autora-core/main/docs/cli/basic-usage/example/plot.py"
 ```

+... and invoke it on the command line:

 ```shell
 python -m example.plot model.pkl
 ```

 ![png](img/after-one-cycle.png)